johnnovak/twyg/doc/config.rst

    .. propparams:: Number 0
        :values: >0

-   Minimum number of child nodes the node must have for the level definition to apply to it.
+   Minimum number of child nodes the node must have to be selected.

 .. property:: levelNumChildrenMax